Writing a Dentist Resume (With Examples & Templates)

 When applying for a dental hygienist post, make sure you expand on your responsibilities to highlight how you can bring value to your prospective role.

-For example, rather than saying you cleaned teeth, explain how you skillfully removed plaque and other debris.
+For example, rather than saying you cleaned teeth, explain how you skillfully removed plaque and other debris in your dental hygienist resume.

 Alongside your relevant work history, you should also emphasize your communication and interpersonal skills.